aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/add-repeating-column/_index.md

 Make sure to specify the correct directory and filename to save the output PDF file.

-### Example source code for add repeating column using Aspose.Words for .NET
+### Example source code for add repeating column using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.